If you have just stumbled across the non-diet approach you might be wondering what this strange concept is?

 - Accepting and embracing non-diet nutrition

-The non-diet approach focuses on health, rather than weight, because weight is actually not a modifiable risk factor, despite what many health professionals may tell you.
+The non-diet approach focuses on health, rather than weight, because weight is actually not a modifiable risk factor, despite what many will tell you.

 Research tells us that by modifying some lifestyle behaviours, health markers can improve, even if the number on the scales does not change.
 An example of this might be increasing intake of beans, chick peas and lentils which may improve fasting blood sugar levels or lower cholesterol (Bacon et al, 2005).